mccoyh/CS-362-Project/docs/ABOUT.md

 # Medos

 ## Abstract
 Medos is a lightweight and efficient video playback application designed for simplicity, performance, and accessibility.
-It offers essential playback features, such as play, pause, and fast-forward, while integrating advanced functionalities like simple video editing, auto-generated captions, and subtitle translation.
+It offers essential playback features, such as play, pause, and fast-forward, while integrating advanced functionalities like simple video editing, auto-generated captions, and a customizable user interface.
 With a focus on cross-platform compatibility, this application is designed to enhance user experience through a clean interface and seamless usability.
-By including stretch goals like integration with video-sharing APIs, the media player aspires to be a versatile tool for both casual users and creators.
+Medos aspires to be a versatile tool for both casual users and content creators by delivering a consistent look and feel across multiple operating systems while integrating useful features.

 ## Goal
-The primary goal is to create a simple yet robust desktop video player that balances functionality and user-friendliness.
-By eliminating unnecessary complexities found in traditional players, the project aims to deliver a streamlined tool that focuses on playback efficiency, basic editing, and accessibility enhancements.
-The project also seeks to provide users with a consistent and familiar interface across platforms, further broadening its usability and appeal.
+Medos's primary goal is to deliver a cross-platform desktop media player that balances functionality and user-friendliness.
+Currently, most media players are built for only a single platform or have either too many or too few features.
+Medos delivers a simple yet customizable user interface that functions the same no matter what device you use it on.
+Focusing on the core aspect of video playback with minimal editing features allows Medos to be a viable option for many wanting to try a new media player.

 ## Current Practice
 Most existing video players are burdened with excessive features that overwhelm users and contribute to bloated performance.
-These tools often lack cross-platform consistency, requiring users to learn multiple interfaces across devices.
+Take VLC for example, the UI does not feel modern and there are many features that most users don't even know exist or how to access.
+These tools often lack cross-platform compatablity, requiring users to learn multiple interfaces across devices.
 Additionally, basic video editing is often relegated to specialized software, leaving a gap for casual users who require simple, intuitive editing tools.

 ## Novelty
 Medos stands out by blending core video playback functionality with accessibility-focused features and lightweight design.
-Unlike traditional video players that prioritize extensive but often cumbersome feature sets, this application emphasizes simplicity while introducing essential tools for modern media use.
-Auto-generated captions and real-time subtitle translation enhance accessibility, making the player inclusive for users with hearing impairments or language barriers.
-The inclusion of basic video editing tools, such as trimming and stitching, empowers users to create and customize content without the steep learning curve of complex editing software.
+Unlike traditional video players that prioritize extensive but often cumbersome feature sets that most users don't even know exist, Medos emphasizes simplicity while introducing essential tools for modern media use.
+Auto-generated captions and real-time subtitles enhance accessibility, making the player inclusive for users with hearing impairments or language barriers.
+The inclusion of basic video editing such as making the video grayscale or other traditional image editing features helps make Medos stand out as a simple yet effective resource.

-Additionally, the player’s stretch goals elevate its value as a versatile media hub.
-Cross-platform support ensures a seamless user experience across multiple devices, while integration with video-sharing APIs (e.g., YouTube, Twitch, Vimeo) offers convenient options for uploading, downloading, and streaming media.
+Additionally, the expansion of certain features such as adding automated caption translation, more extensive video editing or even trimming/stitching of media clips would make Medos an even more effective tool.
+The potential of adding in support for usage of APIs such as YouTube, Twitch, Vimeo, or other common applications could help users consume and modify media without ever opening a web browser.
 By combining these practical and creative features, Medos transforms from a standard playback tool into a comprehensive solution for everyday media consumption and lightweight content creation.

 ## Effects
 A successful implementation will redefine how users interact with video playback and editing tools.
 By focusing on user experience and accessibility, this project aims to lower the barrier to entry for video editing and provide a seamless playback experience.
 Furthermore, features like subtitle translation and API integration will expand the player’s usability in global and collaborative contexts, benefiting both casual viewers and content creators.